How to create an adapter for the TFS Integration Platform - Part II: Setup of the environment

 Note: This post is part of a series and you can find the rest of the parts in the series index.

-Getting started with the adapter development is not the easiest task because you are stuck a little in the wild, so this part will serve as as a quick start guide for getting what you need to become a TFS Integration Platform developer.
+Getting started with the adapter development isn’t the easiest task—you’re a little in the wild—but this part will serve as a quick-start guide to help you get what you need to become a TFS Integration Platform developer.

 SQL Server

-The TFS Integration Platform requires Microsoft SQL Server so you need to install an instance of that.
+The TFS Integration Platform requires Microsoft SQL Server, so you’ll need to install an instance.

 TFS

-It goes without saying, or maybe it doesn’t, that if you plan to write an adapter to integrate to TFS you will need TFS.
-Even if you don’t care about TFS, you will want to test and the TFS 2010 adapters are of the highest quality and so they make a great test target (so testing between your adapter and TFS).
-Thankfully with TFS 2010 you can now install on Windows 7 natively so this means as a developer you can have a great easy environment.
+It goes without saying (or maybe it doesn’t) that if you plan to write an adapter to integrate with TFS, you’ll need TFS itself.
+Even if you don’t care about TFS, you’ll want it for testing—the TFS 2010 adapters are of the highest quality, making them a great test target (e.g., testing between your adapter and TFS).
+Thankfully, with TFS 2010, you can now install it natively on Windows 7, meaning developers can easily set up a great environment.

-Since I was developing for SharePoint that meant I needed a SharePoint installation, which meant a 20Gb Windows 7 Virtual Machine :( Hopefully for you this will be less of an issue.
+Since I was developing for SharePoint, I needed a SharePoint installation—which meant a 20GB Windows 7 virtual machine.
+Hopefully, for you, this won’t be as much of an issue.

 TFS Integration Platform

-The TFS Integration Platform, is a software component and database which runs on your machine and handles the actual moving of data around.
-You can get it from http://tfsintegration.codeplex.com/releases - however it may not be obvious which is the one you want since the team has so many download options, you want the tools:
+The TFS Integration Platform is a software component and database that runs on your machine and handles data movement.
+You can download it from http://tfsintegration.codeplex.com/releases, though choosing the right version may not be obvious due to the many options.
+You want the tools package:

 image

-During install you will get an option to install the service, which is recommended for production environments when you want to have the synchronisation running continuously.
-However for development this is not needed.
+During installation, you’ll have the option to install the service, which is recommended for production environments to keep synchronization running continuously.
+For development, this isn’t required.

 Platform Source

-To build adapters you will also need the source code for the TFS Integration Platform which you can also get from CodePlex.
-Best is to get the latest drop of the code which you can get from the Source Control page and then by clicking on the Download link in the latest version box on the far right.
+To build adapters, you’ll also need the TFS Integration Platform’s source code, available on CodePlex.
+Grab the latest version from the Source Control page by clicking the Download link in the latest version box on the far right.

 image

-In there you will find the IntegrationPlatform folder which contains all the code from Microsoft.
+Inside, you’ll find the IntegrationPlatform folder, which contains all the Microsoft code.

 image

-Power Tip: Make a common root for the TFS code and yours (in my case I used RangersCode) and then create sub directories in there for platform and your code (so I had My Production and MS production folders under RangersCode).
-This helps keep the items close, which makes things easier later plus keeps them separate so you can identify them.
+Power Tip: Create a common root folder for the TFS code and yours (I used RangersCode) and then add subdirectories for the platform and your code (e.g., My Production and MS Production under RangersCode).
+This keeps things organized, makes navigation easier later, and helps distinguish between yours and Microsoft’s code.

-The code itself is for Visual Studio 2008, however you can be just like me and use Visual Studio 2010 and it will work just fine.
-Once you have done all of this you are finally ready for writing your adapter!
+The code itself targets Visual Studio 2008, but—like me—you can use Visual Studio 2010 with no issues.
+Once you’ve done all this, you’re finally ready to write your adapter!